johncoronado/show-pi/README.md

   Enables a wifi hotspot for easy control and logon in the field.
 Timer and companion can be accessed without a full network/router deployment.
 Not included in main setup script, but accessible in scripts directory.

 - **Dual Screen Output**
   Use both HDMI ports for timer and image/video playback.
 Enables always-on timer mode on HDMI-1 with playback on standby for content on HDMI-0.
+Dual Screen use needs to boot the raspberry pi with both outputs connected to a destination.
+If you find that the images and video overlays onto the timer output, please reboot with both HDMI ports connected to destinations.

 ## Features